 - .
 Never let anyone get in the way of a power window when closing it. - When locking the vehicle from the outside, make sure that no one, especially children, remains in the vehicle.
 The windows will not open in case of an emergency. - Always take the key with you when you leave the vehicle.
-You can still use the power windows for several minutes after the ignition is switched off as long as the driver or passenger door has not been opened.
+You can still use the power windows for several minutes after the ignition is switched off as long as the driver or front passenger door has not been opened. - · Always use the safety switch when children are in the back seat to disable the rear power windows and keep them from being opened and closed.